What is irritable bowel syndrome (IBS)?

 - Menstrual cycles: Some people notice predictable changes in their symptoms that align with their periods.

-- Are under age 50
+- Are younger than 50

 - Have a family history of IBS

-- Have been abused in the past
+- Have experienced past abuse

 If you have symptoms of IBS, you’ll want to see a health care provider for a diagnosis.
 To diagnose IBS, your provider will want to confirm that you have IBS symptoms and rule out other digestive conditions that could be causing them, especially inflammatory bowel diseases (IBD).